ThingSet/thingset.github.io/docs/README.md

 ### Compact footprint

 Implementation and binary data representations should be very compact to enable transport via LoRa and CAN.
-Standard CAN frames allow a payload of only 8 bytes per frame, LoRa allows [51 bytes](https://www.thethingsnetwork.org/forum/t/limitations-data-rate-packet-size-30-seconds-uplink-and-10-messages-downlink-per-day-fair-access-policy/1300) of application payload per message.
+Standard CAN frames allow a payload of only 8 bytes per frame, LoRaWAN allows [51 bytes](https://www.thethingsnetwork.org/forum/t/limitations-data-rate-packet-size-30-seconds-uplink-and-10-messages-downlink-per-day-fair-access-policy/1300) of application payload per message.

 ### Schema-less and self-explaining